PlatONnetwork/docs/docs/MTool使用手册.md

 mtool-client account new staking
 ```

-- Variable description
+- Parameter description

->staking: Generated wallet name, after the successful creation of the wallet file `staking.json` in the directory `$MTOOLDIR/keystore`.
+>staking: The name of the wallet to be created.
+Once the wallet is created successfully, a wallet file named `staking.json` will be generated in the directory `$MTOOLDIR/keystore`.

 ### Ordinary transfer operation

-- Excuting an order
+- Excuting the command

 ```bash
 mtool-client tx transfer --keystore $MTOOLDIR/keystore/staking.json --amount "1" --recipient $ to_address --config $MTOOLDIR/validator/validator_config.json